rdbeach/JsonQuery/README.md

 ## A quick look

-***NOTE*** There are no releases as this point because the project is currently in developement.
-While the single node traversal is pretty much stable, the SQL engine is still in the experimental stages.
+***NOTE*** None of the code in this package is guaranteed to be stable or bug free.
+The SQL engine, in particular, is still in the experimental stages.

 JsonQuery gives you Java tools for consuming, traversing, querying, editing, and producing JSON.